 You don’t have to be in Europe to get the French Elegance or the English countryside sophistication.
-This spring Svitlana Flom, the editor-in-chief of artdefete.com, created two beautiful tablescapes with products from Bernardaud and Juliska, and they both bring European flavor for your home.
+These two beautiful tablescapes with products from Bernardaud and Juliska bring European flavor for your home.
 These gorgeous tablescapes are perfect for the Mother’s Day – or any other spring celebration.

-In case these two dinnerware companies, or Svitlana are not familiar to you yet, let me do a quick introduction.
 Bernardaud is a fine French porcelain brand, known for their high quality and elegance since 1863.
 Don’t think “old” in a bad way though – this company has brilliantly been able to keep the old world charm and sophistication and bring modern look to their collection, year after year.
-This is the stuff you should have put on your wedding registry – if you didn’t (Svitlana said she did).
-Juliska, on the other hand, is a home goods brand founded in 2001 as a result of a love story of French girl and an English man whom got married under the Californian sunset.
+This is the stuff you should have put on your wedding registry – if you didn’t.
+Juliska, on the other hand, is a home goods brand founded in 2001 as a result of a love story of a French girl and an English man who got married under the Californian sunset.
 (I am in love with the love story and the Juliska’s company story, especially because my own international love story and marriage started the same years as they do in this story…) Juliska’s glassware, dinnerware and table accessories bring the global feel for American homes.